Aman-Yadav-1/java-Calculator/README.md

            1 for subtraction
            2 for multiplication
            3 for division
 and if none of input is correct the code executes the paramater where it prints the Invalid input case.

+Main file is saved in src folder with main.java.